wildmountainfarms/solarthing/README.md

 * Add field to MX Status Packet to indicate whether it supports dailyAH and field to indicate the version of the MX or if it is a FM
 * Create a PacketHandler that saves json data to a file location that can be easily accessed using a Apache web server
 * Add better logging with timestamps
+* Make Grafana easy to use by supporting InfluxDB as a database

 ### [History](history.md)